TheVikkodamus/White-Box-Dungeon_Adventures/homebrew/d6_checks.md

 | **3–4** | 0-in-6 | -1 * | **0-in-6** | Automatic Failure * |

 *\* Note: A character with a total 0-in-6 chance cannot succeed on a standard check unless they receive situational bonuses, expert gear, or outside assistance to raise their odds.*

+> ### Example: Jumping a Chasm
+> A Fighter wants to leap across a dangerous chasm, requiring a Strength check.
+Their Strength score is 15.
+Looking at the table below, a score of 15 has a **2-in-6 Base Odds** and grants a **+1 Stat Modifier**.
+Combining them gives the Fighter a final **3-in-6 chance** of success, meaning they succeed on a roll of 1, 2, or 3.

 ---